RoseGoldIsntGay/Sudoku/README.md

 </details>
 <details><summary>Necron Aimbot</summary>

-- Toggle to lock onto necron
+- Toggle to lock the player's camera onto Necron's position
 - I dont know why this is a feature, blame APhatL
 </details>
-<details><summary>Powder Macro</summary>
+<details><summary>Powder Chest Macro</summary>

-- Hardstone Nuker minus the Hardstone Nuker
+- Toggle to automatically solve Crystal Hollows powder chests as they spawn in
+- Bundled in with Hardstone Nuker, no need to activate both
 </details>

 ### Config Menu:
+- TBA

 #### Explanation of Custom Item Macros: